 The 4th Annual Worst Human Tournament is designed to be as offensive as possible, and it succeeds in doing just that.
 This is an annual event, and while they have had smaller tournaments throughout past years (like at CoreCon), this will be the only one happening for 2017, so you better be there!
 It happens November 11th, and this blog post should provide you with all the information you need to be crowned The Worst Human.

+Check out the schedule at: corecon2017.sched.com Make sure to save the app to your cell’s homepage so you don’t miss anything!
 We will be updating a few things as CoreCon IX grows closer, but now you can see some of what CoreCon IX has to offer!
 Create your own schedule,…

 CoreCon has some great panels and guests every year.
 So many in fact that there is no way a person can attend them all.
 It’s okay though because our AV team has the talent, the equipment and the drive to cover almost every panel.
 2016 Opening Ceremonies, 2016 Costume Contest, Curse Like A Pyrate: 2016 With Paul St Peter, Pirates in Literature: 2016 with Terri Pray, Putting the Sizzle in the Scene: 2016 with Terri Pray (18+) are a few of the panels from CoreCon VIII: On Ancient Seas that have been edited and are ready to view.
 More are on the way.